 After her mother’s death, Lillian Carter finds herself without a purpose.
 Previously one of New York City’s most requested artist models, Lillian decides to take a job as a private secretary to the socialite Helen Frick.
 As Lillian gets caught up in the family’s drama in the 1920s, a present-day English model finds clues to the notorious murder in the former Frick mansion.

 It seems like a chance of a lifetime when Lux McCallister and her boyfriend Nico are hired to sail two women to a remote Pacific island.
 Yet, when they arrive, another boat is already anchored there, piloted by a golden couple.
 The party of six gets along great until another stranger arrives and the perfect vacation turns deadly.

-Although she struggles to interact with people, her love of order and cleanliness makes Molly Gray is an excellent maid at the Regency Grand Hotel.
+Although she struggles to interact with people, her love of order and cleanliness makes Molly Gray an excellent maid at the Regency Grand Hotel.
 When Molly discovers a wealthy guest dead in his hotel bed, the police peg her as the prime suspect due to her unusual behaviors.
-With the help of her friends, Molly must investigate the murder to prove her own innocence in this locked-room mystery.
+With the help of her friends, Molly must investigate the murder to prove her innocence in this locked-room mystery.